-Conducted at Winton Raceway, Victoria in mid to late October each year, the RPM Chapter of the MX-5 Club of NSW first entered a team in 2015 for the 10 Hour Relay to celebrate the 10th anniversary of this event - achieving a creditable 16th place.
+Conducted at Winton Raceway, Victoria in mid to late October each year, the RPM Chapter of the MX-5 Club of NSW first entered a team in 2015 for the 10 Hour Relay to celebrate the 10th anniversary of this 6 Hour Relay - achieving a creditable 16th place.
 In 2016, RPM Chapter entered two teams in the 10 Hour Relay, placing 7th and 18th.
 In 2017, the event has been extended to a 12 Hour Relay, to celebrate the 12th anniversary of the event.
 This consisted of 3 hours practice and 5 hours regularity on Saturday, followed by 7 hours regularity on Sunday.
 More Info.

 History of Mazda MX-5 Club of NSW at the Alfa Club Regularity Relay